We’ve all been told never to judge a book by its cover, but let’s get real – everybody does it, and often for good reason.

 For comparison’s sake, here’s a website that’s trying to do far too much.
 And here’s a website that’s got minimalism down perfectly.
 The difference is obvious: too many images vs single hero image, too many navigation options vs one drop-down menu, too many colours vs a muted palette.
 These are, of course, polar opposites, but they certainly prove a point.

-So why is minimalism important for your business?
+So why is minimalism important for your small business?

 REASON #01: Science doesn’t lie.
 Overly complex websites lead to higher bounce rates, as has been proven by Google’s study among many others.
 And high bounce rates on a business website will inevitably lead to, well, no business at all.
 That’s a pretty compelling reason straight away, but there’s more.